Antiz96/antiz.fr/content/blog/raspberry-pi-wake-on-lan-server.md

                 fi
         done

-        # Here is defined the wait period between each try (in seconds).
+        # Here is defined the wait time period between each try (in seconds).
         # You can adapt it if needed.
         sleep 300
 done